-Zotero is a program that easily works with either Firefox or Chrome browsers.
+Zotero is a program that easily works with Firefox, Chrome, and Safari.
 Zotero is most useful for:

 Collecting and organizing different types of references (Web pages, audio, video, etc.)